stakater/oaas-docs/content/sla.md

 ### Monitoring and Autoscaling Availability

 Monitoring and autoscaling availability means that monitoring and autoscaling are operating correctly.
-It defines the Prometheus availability level and auto scaling capabilities of components and data sources:
+It defines the Prometheus availability level and auto-scaling capabilities of components and data sources:

 * Prometheus
 * Vertical Pod Autoscaler